Monday

 Workshop 11

-Group 4: Peer Critiques.
+Group 4: Peer Reviews.

 Group 4: poems returned, with corrections and provisional grades.